talmeym/regurgitator-extensions-mq/README.md

 #### MqResponseCallback(MqMessagingSystem mqSys, String outputDest)

-the mq response callback takes a response from regurgitator and converts it into an outgoing mq message
+the mq response callback takes a response from regurgitator and converts it into an outgoing mq message.

 #### RegurgitatorMessageListener(Regurgitator regurg, ResponseCallBack callback)

-the regurgitator message listener accepts incoming mq messages and passes them on to regurgitator as ``message`` objects
+the regurgitator message listener accepts incoming mq messages and passes them on to regurgitator as ``message`` objects.

 #### MqMessageBridge(MqMessagingSystem mqSys, String inputDest, String outputDest, Regurgitator regurg)